Eurocc-Italy/dl_tui/docs/intro.md

 The `client` version is intended to be run on the machine with direct access to the files of the data lake and runs the actual querying and processing.

 The `server` version is intended to be run on a cloud machine with access to an HPC infrastructure running Slurm.
 Its purpose is to parse the user input (query and processing script) and launch a Slurm job on HPC which calls the client version.
+The results are then uploaded to S3 and their metadata stored in the database for querying.

 ::::{grid} 1 1 2 2
 :class-container: text-center